 2. If you notice counterfeit sellers are using the same product identifier as you on eBay

-- Unfortunately, Cart's Multichannel Management has no way of identifying when sellers have counterfeit items or are using your product id on the wrong item.
+- Unfortunately, Marketplace Management has no way of identifying when sellers have counterfeit items or are using your product id on the wrong item.
 Occasionally, this may cause our system to reprice against an item that is not identical to yours.
 If you notice this is occurring you may want to report this to eBay or consider using a different pricing strategy for your item